 Not Eating

-Meal skipping may cause blood sugar levels to fluctuate, which may result in anxiety feelings.
+Meal skipping may cause blood sugar levels to fluctuate, which may result in feelings of anxiety.
 Frequent meals and wholesome snacks as part of a balanced diet may help stabilize blood sugar levels and support anxiety reduction.

 Adverse Conceptions